y0geshchaudhary/ClassificationAlgoInML/README.md

 # ClassificationAlgoInML
-This is a project where I wrote various classification algorithm from scratch and compared their accuracy with others.
+This is a project where I work on various classification algorithm from scratch and compared their accuracy with others.
 Also I have used techniques like bagging and boosting to improve the accuracy.
 In SVM we used binary classifier to create a multinomial classifier.

 - I have used below libraries